cs3216/cs3216.github.io/coursework/product-design/index.md

 ## Final Mockups & Assignment Write-up

 With the previous draft's user testing results, you should come to a good conclusion on what your MVP should act and look like.
-The final mock ups should be complete and sufficiently detailed to be handed off to a developer to realize them.
-Include mockups of the onboarding, first use, and (if applicable) login flows.
+The final mock ups should be complete and sufficiently detailed to be handed off to a developer to realize them. <strong>Include mockups of the onboarding, first use, and (if applicable) login flows.</strong>

 <div class="box">
-  <strong class="milestone-counter">Milestone 9:</strong> Finalize the mock ups and save them under the folder "Final".
+  <strong class="milestone-counter">Milestone 9:</strong> Finalize the high fidelity mock ups and save them under the folder "Final".

   You should also have your final write-up together with your final mock ups.
 </div>

 Your final mock ups should be accompanied by a write-up that describes how your group has met all the milestones for this assignment, summarized all the results and observations from your user testing results and make it easy for the teaching staff to understand how the submitted mock ups are organized.
+The write-up should also highlight the main user flows presented in each mock up submitted.

 Also, we want you to take note that the different milestones in Assignment 1 has been structured for you to gain a good sense of what it takes to produce a Product Requirements Document (PRD), a document used in companies (Facebook, Amazon, Google, many other tech companies...) to describe the product being built.
 The PRD is usually produced and has to be approved before further product development can take place.
 Once produced, it drives the efforts of the entire product team and the company’s sales, marketing and customer support efforts.